oslabs-beta/indiK8or/README.md

    default user: admin<br>
    default password: prom-operator

-   NOTE: You do not have to do step 2 if you have previously logged in before.
+   NOTE: skip step 2 if you have previously logged in.

 3. Run ` npm run dev ` and visit http://localhost:5000.
 Voila!
 You are now able to sign in and view your K8s cluster real-time data!

-# User guide
+# Usage Guidelines
 ## Dashboard
 This page of the application will provide a visual overview of your kubernetes cluster's metrics.
 The dashboard shows metrics on CPU usage, memory, disk, network, etc.